tier4/caret_doc/docs/visualization/premise_of_communication.md

 ## Many-to-many communication

-ROS 2 allows topic messages to be published from multiple nodes and to be received by multiple nodes.
+ROS2 allows topic messages to be published from multiple nodes and to be received by multiple nodes.
 Topic messages who share a same topic are transmitted and received among many nodes as the following figure shows.

 ![many-to-many communication](./imgs/many_to_many_communication.svg)